kivikakk/chryse/README.md

 ## Quick feature overview

-* Provides an App that facilitates synthesis for multiple target platforms.
+* Provides an extensible App that facilitates synthesis for multiple target platforms, and whatever other tasks you need.
-* Boards provide resources — refer to them in your design, and Chryse adds them to the PCF (or equivalent) used during build.
+* Boards provide resources — refer to them in your design, and Chryse instantiates the necessary IO buffers in-between and adds them to the constraints used during place-and-route.
 * [CXXRTL] support: it's just another kind of platform.
-Chisel blackboxes are automatically lowered into CXXRTL, and Chryse's build system takes care of the details.
-You write the sim driver and blackbox implementations.
+Chisel modules are translated into CXXRTL blackboxes, you write the sim driver and blackbox implementations, and the build system takes care of the details.

 [CXXRTL]: https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/write_cxxrtl.html